 Baeriswyl says this used to be a standard care home, but now the level of care is diversified.
 Quality of life is paramount, and the virtual train is just one of Bethlehamacker’s experience spaces.

 Martensson wants to be clear that she has not seen the virtual train in Bern, nor is she criticizing the work of Bethlehamacker.
-But generally, she says:
+But she can speak generally, about treatments.

 Patrizia Baeriswyl at Bethlehamacker says it is not about creating an alternate reality—that’s not it at all.